Is timber being harvested sustainably?

 - Forest regeneration: Measure of area seeded, area planted and number of seedlings planted on provincial and territorial Crown land.
 Monitoring regeneration activities ensures harvested areas regrow as forests and continue to produce timber and maintain ecosystem services.

 - Volume harvested relative to the sustainable wood supply: Information on the annual harvest compared to the supply that is deemed sustainable for harvest.
 This indicator is important to ensure the volume of industrial roundwood harvested each year falls within sustainable levels.

 Download the report

 Forest area harvested

-In Canada, the proportion of forest area harvested on Crown lands compared to private lands remained stabled from 2009 to 2019.
+In Canada, the proportion of forest area harvested on Crown lands compared to private lands remained stable from 2010 to 2020.
 About 90% of the forest area harvested was from Crown land, while the remaining 10% came from private land.
-The total area harvested has ranged from a low of about 640,000 hectares (ha) in 2009 to just over 815,000 ha harvested in 2015.
-In 2019, an estimated 757,000 ha of forest were harvested, which is a 6.6% increase from 2018 levels when 710,000 ha were harvested.
-This increase is still well below the average area harvested each year during the peak period of 1995 to 2005 (1 million ha).
+The total area harvested has ranged from a low of about 708,000 hectares (ha) in 2011 to about 811,000 ha harvested in 2015.
+In 2020, roughly 716,000 ha of forest were harvested, which is a slight decrease from 2019 levels when about 747,000 ha were harvested.

-Area artifically regenerated and number of seedlings planted on provincial and territorial Crown lands in Canada, 2009–2019
+Area artificially regenerated and number of seedlings planted on provincial and territorial Crown lands in Canada, 2010–2020

-Table showing the area artificially regenerated in hectares and the number of seedlings planted on provincial and territorial Crown lands in Canada from 2009 to 2019.
+Table showing the area artificially regenerated in hectares and the number of seedlings planted (in millions) on provincial and territorial Crown lands in Canada from 2010 to 2020.